Skip to content

 • Make vertical cuts down the dough from one end to the other.
 This should make about 18 individual strips of dough that are 2-2.5 inches wide.

 • Shape each roll individually by taking the dough strip with both hands and stretching it out vertically.
 Then flip the dough around from the bottom up.
-You can also roll in a crescent shape.
+You can also roll in crescent rolls shape.

 Unbaked lion house rolls lined on a baking sheet.

-Expert Tips
+Recipe Tips

 • Milk vs. dry milk powder: You may substitute instant dry milk with regular milk, however use 2/3 cup less water.